 It’s almost time again for one of the most fun nights of the year (or so we always hope): New Year’s Eve!
 After an evening of revelry — if you make it ‘til midnight — whether you’re at an intimate party or a huge bash, there will inevitably be a toast as the ball drops.
 For this occasion, most people ice down a few bottles of cheap, overly-sweet sparkling wine, which to us always seems like a shame.

 After all, won’t this technically be your first sip of the new year?
-Shouldn’t you kick off 2020 with something truly delicious in your glass that won’t contribute to a raging hangover the next morning?
+Shouldn’t you kick the year off with something truly delicious in your glass that won’t contribute to a raging hangover the next morning?
 We love holiday traditions, but the bad-wine-toast-at-midnight-thing truly needs an update.

 This year, we’re all about toasting with sparkling cider.
 Here’s why: